Vivian-Green/cinnamon-py/README.txt

 changes in 2.2.1:
     some quick tweaks to comments to be more github-friendly removed some unnecessary debug statements, most of them "BALLS2" or something similar.

+changes in 2.2.2:
+    webp attachments will now be recognized as images by the appendToLog function cleaned up appendToLog and tryToLog to be more readable

+changes in 2.3.0:
+    added new shorthand for "cinnamon, eval(<expression>)" command: /solve <expression>.
+This matches SQ's (likely CMI's) /solve syntax, but accepts python expressions fixed a few typos
+    removed already finished todos
+    FINALLY moved token to its own config added runtime prompts ("cinnamon, runtime" and "!>runtime")